8n8/bigwebthing/README.md

 1. (Free) Make a friendly name for a public signing key:
 + 0x01
-+ 24 bytes: proof of work
++ 16 bytes: proof of work
 + 32 bytes: public signing key
-Response is a string.
+Response is an 8 byte name.

 2. (Free) Retrieve key for name
 + 0x02